splynx/docs/files/en/configuring_tariff_plans/one_time_plans/one_time_plans.md

 ![one_time3.png](one_time3.png)

-In the One-time invoice creation here you are able to select One-time plans as items and all data pertaining to the selected plan will auto filled as depicted in the image below:
+In the One-time invoice creation here you are able to select One-time plans as items and all data pertaining to the selected plan will auto-filled as depicted in the image below:

 ![one_time4.png](one_time4.png)

 **2. Add Proforma invoice**

-Just as with "One-time invoices", the same logic can be used for pro-forma invoices , navigate to customer's "_Billing - Proforma Invoices_ tab", click on the Add Proforma invoice button:
+Just as with "One-time invoices", the same logic can be used for proforma invoices, navigate to customer's "_Billing - Proforma Invoices_ tab", click on the Add Proforma invoice button:

 ![one_time5.png](one_time5.png)